legesher/legesher/CONTRIBUTING.md

 * Keep feature versions as small as possible, preferably one new feature per version.

 # Your First Contribution
-Help people who are new to your project understand where they can be most helpful.
-This is also a good time to let people know if you follow a label convention for flagging beginner issues.
+If this is your first time contributing to the Barak project, then we have something special for you.
+Upon merging of your first contribution, you'll get a free starter pack and a big welcome into the community!

-> Unsure where to begin contributing to Atom?
-You can start by looking through these beginner and help-wanted issues:
+One great way to begin contributing is to look for issues with the `beginner`, `help wanted` or `great first issue` label.
-> Beginner issues - issues which should only require a few lines of code, and a test or two.
+- `beginner`: issues which should only require a few lines of code, and a test or two.
-> Help wanted issues - issues which should be a bit more involved than beginner issues.
+- `help wanted`: issues which should be a bit more involved than beginner issues.
-> Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.
+- `great first issue`: issues for individuals new to programming or the github platform.

 [source: [Atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#your-first-code-contribution)] **Need more inspiration?** [1] [Read the Docs](http://docs.readthedocs.org/en/latest/contribute.html#contributing-to-development) [2] [Django](https://docs.djangoproject.com/en/dev/internals/contributing/new-contributors/#first-steps) (scroll down to "Guidelines" as well)